-Ayers Rock Resort will use solar to cover up to 30 per cent of its daytime power use and reduce the need for trucked-in fuel.
+A solar energy system at Ayers Rock Resort has the capacity to provide up to 30 per cent of its peak daytime power use and reduce the need for trucked-in fuel.

 Australia’s largest solar and battery storage project to date will reduce DeGrussa copper mine’s reliance on diesel-powered energy.

-A $1.2 million energy efficiency upgrade to the landmark Readers Digest building in Surry Hills, New South Wales, dramatically reduces its lighting and air conditioning costs.
+A $1.2 million energy efficiency upgrade to the landmark Readers Digest building in Surry Hills, New South Wales, dramatically reduced its lighting and air conditioning costs.

 With the right equipment, businesses can lower fuel costs, cut heating, cooling and lighting bills and even create energy from waste.

-One of Australia’s largest multi-franchise car dealerships, Col Crawford Motors, will use solar and LED lighting technologies to make significant electricity savings.
+One of Australia’s largest multi-franchise car dealerships, Col Crawford Motors, has used solar and LED lighting technologies to make impressive electricity cost savings.

 One of Australia’s largest registered clubs is making its chiller system 50 per cent more efficient and installing an 85kW solar system.

-An Australian plastic products manufacturer is upgrading its rotational moulding ovens to reduce energy use by more than 50 per cent.
+An Australian plastic products manufacturer upgraded its rotational moulding ovens to achieve big cuts in electricity and gas consumption.

 A Victorian based apple and chestnut grower is cutting its costs and improving its energy productivity through a $1.2 million refrigeration upgrade.